 Our broad goals are to increase interest in geoscience courses and improve the success of students in Earth and Space Science courses at Bellevue College.
 Student success and enrollment numbers have been declining in some geoscience fields at our college.
 Geoscience-related student clubs, social activities, and academic advising are currently sporadic.
 Improvements in those areas will build interest in geoscience careers and opportunities to reach a broader audience.

-We will strengthen our geoscience community with more departmental meetings and relationship building with student support groups.
-We will increase the visibility of the geoscience program by publicizing course and program information more widely and offering social gatherings for students.
-We will work to build a closer relationship with academic advisors and improve the information on geoscience majors and careers.
+We are strengthening our geoscience community with more departmental meetings and relationship building with student support groups.
+We are increasing the visibility of the geoscience program by publicizing course and program information more widely and offering social gatherings for students.
+We are building closer relationships with academic advisors and improving the availability of information on geoscience majors and careers.